ndsi6382/Simple_Invoice_Generator/README.md

 details, as well as formatting options such as letterheads (an image file for which the recommended width is 628px), footers, and the setting of a default output directory.
 To **not** include a field, set its value to an empty string `""`.
-All activity fields must be filled - where a 'qty' is not applicable, a hyphen string `"-"` should be used instead.
+All 'activity' fields must be filled - where a 'qty' is not applicable, a hyphen string `"-"` should be used instead.
 The default styling makes use of a small CSS file, which can be modified if desired.
 CSS and letterhead files must be placed in the `resources` subdirectory for them to be used.

 Please note the following when using paths: paths beginning with `/` or `\`